kubecost/docs/install-and-configure/advanced-configuration/eks-optimized/kubecost-agentless-amp.md

     echo $ROLE_ARN_KUBECOST_SCRAPER
     ```

-6. Add the ARN of the scraper to the kube-system/aws-auth configmap:
+6. Add the ARN of the scraper to the `kube-system/aws-auth` configMap:

     ```sh
     eksctl create iamidentitymapping \